 |Customer Relationship Management: Concepts and Applications|

-The Health Services Administration option provides students with the in-demand skills and knowledge enabling graduates to help organizations plan, direct, and manage medical and health services.
+The health services administration option provides students with the in-demand skills and knowledge enabling graduates to help organizations plan, direct, and manage medical and health services.
 Graduates from the program will have management and leadership opportunities in hospitals, nursing homes, long-term care facilities, physician offices, outpatient care centers, insurance companies, managed care organizations, rehabilitation facilities, pharmaceutical companies, government, and as clinical managers overseeing a specific department such as surgery, physical therapy or nursing.
 MBA students should declare the health services administration option with Business Student Advising.
 Students who pursue this option must meet the MBA prerequisite requirements.
 Students following this option abide by the same policies guiding the MBA degree.
-Students must complete 21 units of the required MBA courses.
 In addition to the 21 units of required MBA courses, students in the health services administration option must complete an additional 15 units.
-The MBA with a health services administration option is a 36-unit degree.
+The MBA with a health services option is a 36-unit degree.

 |PHHA 631||Healthcare Delivery and Payment Systems||3|

 The Option in Project Management: 13.5 units

 The project management option provides the in-demand skills, and knowledge required to succeed as a project manager in any organization.
 Students who select this specialization learn how to efficiently and effectively initiate, plan, manage, and monitor projects while optimizing organizational goals.
 Online MBA students should declare the project management option with Business Student Advising.
 Students who pursue this option must meet the MBA prerequisite requirements.
 Students following this option abide by the same policies guiding the MBA degree.
 In addition to the 21 units of required Online MBA core courses, students in the project management option must complete an additional 13.5 units.